taocpp/json/doc/Value-Class.md

 ```

 To simplify creating Values that represent a JSON Null, an empty array, an empty object, or empty binary data, there are types `tao::json::null_t`, `tao::json::empty_array_t`, `tao::json::empty_object_t`, and `tao::json::empty_binary_t` with global `constexpr` instances `tao::json::null`, `tao::json::empty_array`, `tao::json::empty_object`, and `tao::json::empty_binary`.
-They can construct Values, and be assigned to Values.
+They can construct Values, and, like everything else that a Value can be constructed from, can be assigned to Values.

 ```c++
 tao::json::value v = tao::json::null;